Olympics-Hockey-Netherlands reaches women's finals with 5-1 win over Britain | Sports-Games

 Olympics-Hockey-Netherlands reaches women's finals with 5-1 win over Britain

 The Netherlands, who won silver at the 2016 Rio Games after taking home the top prize twice in a row at the 2008 and 2012 Olympics, doubled the score less than a minute later through a powerful shot by Marloes Keetels.
-The goals dealt a hard blow to the British side, who had not given away much against the Dutch gold medal favourites in the first 15 minutes of the match.
+"We're executing everything that was agreed on with the team," Keetels said.
+Besides scoring herself, she played a key role in the first goal by getting the ball to Leurink with a long pass.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)